 |SIMPLE 401(k) or SIMPLE IRA age 50+ catchup contributions limit||$3,000||$3,000||None|

 |Maximum annual additions to all defined contribution plans by the same employer||$53,000||$54,000||$1,000|

 |Highly Compensated Employee definition||$120,000||$120,000||None|

-As a Betterment investor, Betterment’s RetireGuide, which is our retirement planning tool, already supports the 2016 contribution rules and limits.
+As a Betterment investor, Betterment’s RetireGuide, which is our retirement planning tool, has been updated to include the 2017 contribution rules and limits.

-To get personalized advice on which employer plan or IRA accounts you qualify for and should use to help optimize your taxes, check out the How to Save section of RetireGuide.
+To get personalized advice on which employer plan or IRA accounts you qualify for and may want to use to help optimize your taxes, check out the How to Save section of RetireGuide.